Let me tell you about a client who's tax debt I helped reduce.

 My client did still pay a substantial amount of money, but he was very happy because he offered what was right in his own mind.

 He paid a large amount of money, but it saved him over $120,000 because of his poor health and his retirement age, which qualified him for exceptional circumstances.

-If you need help dealing with the IRS, I offer you a free consultation so we can better understand your unique situation.
+If you owe over 15k in IRS back taxes and need help dealing with the IRS, I offer you a free consultation so we can better understand your unique situation.